top of page

 Oxfordshire

-Oxfordshire is an English county that's home to the famous university city of Oxford.
-Oxfordshire is also one of the main counties with the Cotswolds region.
+Oxfordshire is an English county that's home to the famous university city of Oxford, and is also one of the main counties within the Cotswolds region.
 The Oxfordshire Cotswolds are blessed with some of the most picturesque towns and villages in England.
-I stayed in th village of Hook Norton (located within the Oxfordshire Cotswolds) for 2 nights during my Christmas trip to the Cotswolds in December 2024.
+I stayed in the village of Hook Norton (located within the Oxfordshire Cotswolds) for 2 nights during my Christmas trip to the Cotswolds in December 2024.

 Lower Nill Farm

 On my trip to the Cotswolds, I stayed in a little hut at the Lower Nill Farm in Hook Norton, Oxfordshire for 2 nights.
 The village of Hook Norton is just a short drive away from the famous Gloucestershire Cotwolds villages of Bourton-on-the-Water and Stow-on-the-Wold.
-My hut was exceptionally decorated, with the highlight being the wood-fired outdoor bath/hot tub.
+My hut was exceptional, with the highlight for me being the wood-fired outdoor bath/hot tub.

 What I missed out on.....